mawillcockson/mw_url_shortener/docs/notes.md

 ### Emoji normalization

-Also, I'd want an option for emoji normalization, where things like {❤️, 🧡, 💛} and {👃, 👃🏿} are all collapsed to one common key.
+Also, I'd want an option for emoji normalization, where things like {❤️, 🧡, 💛} and {👃, 👃🏿} are both collapsed to one common key (e.g. either a textual representation, like "heart" and "nose", or an emoji representation).

 It'd be important for this to be a setting that defaults to on, so that emoji links work, but can be turned off.